IBM/slack-wrench/README.md

 release this is, `major`, `minor`, or `patch`.

 Use lerna to update all of the packages to the new version, and create a pull request.
-Travis will handle publishing to npm.
+A GitHub Action will handle publishing to npm once it's merged.

 For example, to release a new major version...